niteshawasthi21/niteshawasthi21/README.md

 ## About Me 🚀

-I am a dedicated Front End Developer with over 2 years of experience specializing in Angular.
-Currently, I am working at Knoxpo Solutions Pvt.
-Ltd., where I collaborate with cross-functional teams to create high-quality, scalable web applications.
+I am a skilled Software Engineer with over 2 years of experience in designing, developing, and maintaining web applications using modern technologies.
+Proven ability to collaborate with cross-functional teams, deliver high-quality code, and enhance user experiences.
+Expertise in Angular, TypeScript, and JavaScript, with a strong background in both front-end and back-end integration.

 - 🔭 I’m currently working on projects related to SLB (Schlumberger) and internal company tools.
 - 🌱 I’m currently enhancing my skills in advanced Angular features and best practices.